As the saying goes, all work and no play make Jack a dull boy. Well, that’s French Labor Law for you!

 However, this varies depending on the industry and is often covered by collective bargaining agreements.
 Anything over 35 hours and off-hours is considered overtime and must be compensated accordingly.

-You are also entitled to 20-minute breaks each day during your employment, although a 2-hour lunch is pretty common in Paris.
+You are entitled to 20-minute breaks each day during your employment, although a 2-hour lunch is common in Paris.

 Many details in an employment contract, such as flexibility in work schedules, shorter hours, or sabbaticals, largely depend on the contract itself.
-If you have questions about an organization’s policies, French law advises that you contact a representative from the organization.
+If you have questions about an organization’s policies, French law advises contacting a representative from the organization.

 French labor laws are designed to promote a healthy work-life balance and prevent employee burnout.
-By ensuring that workers have ample time for relaxation, French employers can help their employees stay productive and motivated.
+French employers can help their employees stay productive and motivated by ensuring that they have ample time for relaxation.

 There are a few exceptions to this rule, though.
 If you agree to work more than 35 hours per week, you must be compensated with overtime pay.
 Additionally, if you’re working on a project that requires more than 35 hours per week, you can work more than 35 hours per week.

 However, you cannot work more than 48 hours a week, including overtime.
-So if you’re employed in Paris, it’s important to be aware of the laws surrounding working on weekends.
+So if you’re employed in Paris, it’s important to know the laws surrounding working on weekends.
 Knowing your rights will help you ensure that you’re being treated fairly by your employer.